When is the next Fed interest rate decision?

 Each meeting concludes with an announcement regarding the FOMC's decisions surrounding US interest rates, followed by a press conference held by the Federal Reserve Chair.
 These dates are confirmed by the Federal Reserve, however, each meeting date is tentative until confirmed at the meeting immediately preceding it.

-What is the US interest rate now?
+What is the US interest rate right now?

 What is the effect when the Federal Reserve increases interest rates?